captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [ ] Add a dashboard for multiple started projects on the Start Page, complete MVP before starting this functionality
 ## Bugs to Fix
 - [x] When I press enter in the empty search bar it goes to the start page, please fix | PH
+- [ ] Figure out the error "template_set = self.template_map[template.file_name] # fragments under template" when you view a template created with the frontend